 By the turn of the century, farmers began to appear in the county.
 White Deer Lands began to sell its huge holdings in 1902, and a land rush to the area of Carson and Gray counties began.
 The county population grew to 3,405 by 1910 and 4,663 by 1920.
 The newly arriving farmers settled in the western and northern parts of the county, planting wheat, corn, and grain sorghums on fertile, newly broken lands.
 Farming and ranching dominated the county's economy for a short time, and then major petroleum discoveries greatly altered the county.
 Oil and gas exploration began in the county during the early 1920s.
-A major discovery well five miles south of Pampa, the H. F. Wilcox Oil and Gas Company's Worley-Reynolds well, drilled in 1926, led to more developments around Lefors.
+A major discovery well five miles south of Pampa, the H. F. Wilcox Oil and Gas Company's Worley-McReynolds well, drilled in 1926, led to more developments around Lefors.
 Between 1925 and 1928 increasing amounts of oil came out of the county's three oilfields (the Lefors, Bowers, and south Pampa fields).
 Production mushroomed in 1929, and the county became and remained a substantial oil producer.
-As of 1990 it had produced 642,556,026 barrels of oil.
+Almost 1,369,000 barrels of petroleum were produced in the county in 2004; by the end of that year 672,307,787 barrels had been produced in the area since 1925.
 A by-product of the local oil economy is a substantial petrochemical industry that produces carbon black and other synthetic materials.
 The population of the county expanded as the oil industry grew.
 From 4,663 in 1920 the number of residents leaped to 22,090 by 1930, then leveled off to 23,911 in 1940 and 24,728 in 1950.
-Growth in the petrochemical industry in the 1950s led to a peak county population of 31,535 in 1960; the population then declined to 26,949 in 1970, 26,386 in 1980, and 23,967 in 1990.
+Growth in the petrochemical industry in the 1950s led to a peak county population of 31,535 in 1960; the population then declined to 26,949 in 1970, 26,386 in 1980, 23,967 in 1990, 22,744 in 2000, and 23,044 in 2014.
 Pampa, the chief beneficiary of the oil industry, emerged as a major oil town.
 It became county seat in 1928.

 Gray County Bicentennial Observance, 1776–1976: Souvenir Program (Pampa, Texas: Gray County Bicentennial Committee, 1976).
 Elleta Nolte, For the Reason We Climb Mountains-Gray County, 1902–1982 (Pampa, Texas: Gray County Historical Commission, 1982).
 S. G. Reed, A History of the Texas Railroads (Houston: St. Clair, 1941; rpt., New York: Arno, 1981).